A Primary Is a Competition. Bernie Should Play To Win.

 The views expressed in this piece are the author's own.
 As a 501(c)3 nonprofit, In These Times does not oppose or endorse candidates for political office.

-For another perspective, read We Need Warren and Sanders To Cooperate In the Primary by Julian Brave Noisecat.
+For another perspective, read We Need Sanders and Warren To Cooperate In the Primary by Julian Brave Noisecat.

 Read more http://inthesetimes.com/article/22246/bernie-sanders-elizabeth-warren-political-revolution-2020/